 Compare Kia EV4 pricing and specifications via RACV Car Match

-The Kia EV5 is Kia’s core family EV, positioned to replace mid‑size petrol and/or hybrid SUVs such as the Toyota RAV4, Mazda CX-5, Hyundai Tucson and Kia’s own Sportage for those looking to stick with the brand.
+The Kia EV5 is the brand's core family EV, positioned to replace mid‑size petrol and/or hybrid SUVs such as the Toyota RAV4, Mazda CX-5, Hyundai Tucson and Kia’s own Sportage.

-Unlike other Kia EVs here, the EV5 is produced in China and is related to the Hyundai Elexio.
+Unlike other Kia EVs here, the EV5 is produced in China and is mechanically-related to the Hyundai Elexio.

 How the Kia EV5 drives

-The EV5 is tuned for comfort rather than sportiness.
+The EV5 is tuned for comfort rather than the sportiness of the EV6.
 Suspension compliance suits Australian roads, delivering a relaxed, predictable driving experience, however it lacks some polish behind the wheel.
 In recent real-world efficiency testing, the Australian Automobile Association measured the EV5’s energy consumption within 3% of the brand’s claim.

 Living with the Kia EV5

-The boxy EV5 feels more familiar to drivers coming from family cars such as the Toyota RAV4 Hybrid than other EVs.
+The boxy and spacious EV5 feels more familiar to drivers coming from family cars such as the Toyota RAV4 Hybrid and Mazda CX-5 compared to some other electric medium SUV options.
 Storage is generous, rear seats recline for added comfort, and the cabin layout is conventional and easy to adapt to.

 Kia EV5 strengths